DeAndré A. Espree-Conaway

 10155589_10203432298907344_1577801259_n.jpg

-I am a field linguist and Ph.D. student in the Department of Linguistics at the University of Oregon.
-My advisor is Don Daniels.
-My research investigates the evolution of linguistic diversity, with an eye toward the diversity of languages of the South Pacific (Rai Coast languages of New Guinea and the Kayanic languages of Borneo).
+I am a field linguist and Ph.D. student in linguistics.
+My research investigates the evolution of linguistic diversity, with an eye towards the diversity of languages of the South Pacific (Kayanic languages of Borneo and Rai Coast languages of New Guinea).
 My work has taken me to 30 countries, including Oceanic nations such as Indonesia (Borneo, West Papua), Solomon Islands, Vanuatu, Solomon Islands, New Caledonia, New Zealand, and French Polynesia.

 For me, the most important questions in language science are: What is language?
 And where does it come from?
 Taking a page out of Heraclitus’ book, ‘the only constant in life (and language) is change.’
 Language is a complex adaptive system wherein the dynamics of language change (specifically the mechanisms of language diversification) adapt to the ecological conditions under which speakers live and interact.
 This ‘language ecology’ may create learning biases that shape the development of a given language.
 I suspect we might be able to get a glimpse of the true nature of language and its origins through this line of inquiry.